tinyplex/tinybase/site/guides/04_persistence/1_an_intro_to_persistence.md

 # An Intro To Persistence

-The persister module lets you save and load Store data to and from different locations, or underlying storage types.
+The persister module framework lets you save and load Store data to and from different locations, or underlying storage types.

 Remember that TinyBase Stores are in-memory data structures, so you will